StarRocks/starrocks/docs/table_design/Data_distribution.md

   **You must specify the bucketing column when you create a table.** Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
 You no longer need to manually set the number of buckets.
 For detailed information, see [determine the number of buckets](#determine-the-number-of-buckets).

-## Partitioning methods
+## Distribution methods

+### Distribution methods in general

-Modern distributed database systems generally use the following basic distribution methods: round-robin, range, list, hash, and random.
+Modern distributed database systems generally use the following basic distribution methods: round-robin, range, list, and hash.

 ![Data distribution method](../assets/3.3.2-1.png)